Very Low Moisture

 Instead of just spinning like with bonnet cleaning, the machine oscillates (moves back and forth) as it spins slower than with a bonnet machine.
 These machines come in different sizes and configurations to meet the cleaning demands of the operator.

-Personally, I believe this method like the one Big John used, is the best overall of the many very low-moisture carpet cleaning methods.
+Personally, I believe this method like the one Big John used in the VLM story, is the best overall of the many very low-moisture carpet cleaning methods.
 It will work well in both the commercial and residential sectors.
 I like the high degree of agitation the system produces to loosen the soil.
 The highly absorbent cotton pads are also a plus.
 They can give a consumer a great visual of the removed soil.

 Counter Rotating Brush (CRB)